- Digital Marketing

 3-5Point 5: Offering Special Promotions and Discounts

-3-6Point 6: Improving Services Based on Customer Feedback
+3-6Point 6: Improving Services by Incorporating Customer Feedback

 4Tools for Re-engaging Dormant Customers